georapbox/js-utils/packages/strings/randomString/README.md

 <a name="randomString"></a>

 ## randomString(length, [chars]) ⇒ <code>String</code>
-Generates a random string of specific `length` allowing a set of characters specified by `chars`.
+Generates a pseudo-random string of specific `length` allowing a set of characters specified by `chars`.

 **Returns**: <code>String</code> - The random generated string.
 **Throws**:

 - <code>TypeError</code> Throws if first argument is not number.
-- <code>TypeError</code> Throws if second argument is not string but not undefined.
+- <code>TypeError</code> Throws if second argument is not a string that contains the allowedcharacters but not undefined.

 | Param | Type | Default | Description |